jwhite1987/Financial-and-Election-Analysis/README.md

-# Python Bank & Poll
+# `Financial & Election Analysis`

+## Project Description

-## PyBank
+## Financial Analysis

-* Create a Python script for analyzing the financial records of your company.
-There is a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+-  The goal of this project is create a Python script for analyzing the financial records of a company.
+There is a set of financial data called budget_data.csv.
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

-* Create a Python script that analyzes the records to calculate each of the following:
+- Then, build a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset